IUI (Intra-uterine insemination) is a fertility treatment that involves placing motile sperm inside the uterus close to your eggs when you ovulate.

 Who is IUI suitable for?

-IUI is suitable when women do not have tubal damage, and for heterosexual couples the man should have a normal or only mildly suboptimal semen analysis.
+IUI is suitable when women don’t have tubal damage, and for heterosexual couples the man should have a normal or only mildly suboptimal semen analysis.
 IUI is also used for donor sperm treatments.

 How does IUI work?

-If you do not need to take fertility drugs the IUI treatment will take place around the time you would naturally be ovulating, detected with an ovulation predictor kit.
+If you don’t need to take fertility drugs the IUI treatment will take place around the time you’d naturally be ovulating, detected with an ovulation predictor kit.

 For those who don’t ovulate, before commencing treatment an ultrasound scan is carried out.
 Providing this is normal your treatment is started with a low dose of fertility drugs to stimulate the production of one or more follicles (eggs grow in follicles).